wooni005/STM32-LoRaGateway/README.md

 InvertIQ is used to send messages to the nodes, the nodes do need to receive the messages with InvertIQ enabled.
 The nodes are sending the messages with InvertIQ disabled and the gateway is also receiving by the InvertIQ disabled.
-By using the technique a Gateway never receive messages from another Gateway and a Node never receive message from another Node.
-Only Gateway to Node and vice versa.
+By using the technique a Gateway never receive messages from another Gateway and a Node never receive message from another Nodes, only Gateway to Node and vice versa.

 ## How to connect the RFM95W to the STM32F103